-Though we have detected chaos for both positive and negative detuning, the chaotic region in the blue detuned part of the diagram looks more "dense" because pixels denoting chaotic dynamics agglomerate and are not isolated.
+Though we have detected chaos for both positive and negative detuning, the chaotic region in the blue detuned part of the diagram looks more 'dense' because pixels denoting chaotic dynamics agglomerate and are not isolated.
 We expect that small changes of the parameters inside the agglomerates cannot destroy chaotic dynamics.
 The chaotic region in the red detuned regime is very sparse and even subtle changes of the parameters are likely to convert the chaotic attractor to a regular one.
-Such a "sparse chaotic region" is shown in Fig. 5(b) which displays a zoomed part of Fig. 5(a) (the white box area from the red detuned region).
+Such a 'sparse chaotic region' is shown in figure 5(b) which displays a zoomed part of figure 5(a) (the area within the white box in the red detuned region).
 One can see that the sparse chaotic region consists of very thin chaotic layers.